• Skip to primary navigation

 • Proof yeast: Heat the milk until lukewarm (body temperature).
 Mix with the yeast and let stand for about 5 minutes until the mixture is foamy.
 Melt the butter and let cool slightly until needed.

 • Mix: In the food processor, mix the flour, sugar, and salt.
-Add the melted butter, eggs, milk, and yeast mixture.
+Add the melted butter, eggs, and milk-yeast mixture.

 • Knead with the kneading attachments until the dough is smooth and it doesn't stick anymore.
 Add 1 or 2 teaspoons extra flour if the dough is too sticky, but not too much; the dough should still be soft.

-• Let rise: Transfer the dough to a bowl, cover it with a clean kitchen towel and let rise in a warm spot for about ½ to 1 hour or until doubled in size.
+• Let rise: Transfer the dough to a bowl, cover it with a clean kitchen towel and let rise in a warm spot for about ยฝ to 1 hour or until doubled in size.

 Filling: